 The big question here is whether this is all true or new urban legends.
 Considering this is North Korea and taking into account the country's propensity to keep secrets and publish propaganda pieces—we'll likely never get real confirmation from their end.
 But Asia Press has worked with citizen reporters in the famine-struck regions of North and South Hwanghae for the past year, and The Independent considers their reports credible.

 Sadly, this isn't the first time we've heard reports of cannibalism from North Korea.
-Back in 2003, during another there were refugee accounts that people in the country began killing and eating their children and then selling their children's corpses.
+Back in 2003, during another food shortage there were refugee accounts that people in the country began killing and eating their children and then selling their children's corpses.
 The Telegraph's Mark Nicol reported at the time:

 Aid agencies are alarmed by refugees' reports that children have been killed and corpses cut up by people desperate for food.
 Requests by the United Nations World Food Programme (WFP) to be allowed access to "farmers' markets", where human meat is said to be traded, have been turned down by Pyongyang, citing "security reasons".